JasmineW2812/NEXTGroup3Jasmine/week5/week5.md

 **Individual:**
   Refined answer options for text based answers,
-  Wrote the sql which connects the answers to a specific role in the database, Created front end to the text based answer page, Created layout front end with the next logo
+  Wrote the sql which connects the answers to a specific role in the database, Created front end to the text based answer page, [app.css, TBQuestion.razor] Created layout front end with the next logo [NavMenu.razor]

   ### Issues
   Minor issue where the text answers another member wrote were too vague for roles, so for consistancy I was asked to rewrite the IT department questions.
 While this was not a major issue it took more time than expected to complete due to needing to research into some roles further.